Information Literacy - Library Media Standards

 School Library Promotional Events

-Check out the American Association of School Librarians School Library Promotional Events for October, where you can find more information on events and additional resources and toolkits.
-Some events for October include TeenTober, Indigenous Peoples Day, Bullying Prevention Day, and more.
+Check out the American Association of School Librarians School Library Promotional Events for January, where you can find more information on events and additional resources and toolkits.
+Some events for the upcoming months include the International Day of Persons with Disabilities, Crayola Creativity Week, and Black History Month.

 Webinar: New Standards for 2021: Overview and Planning for Implementation (February 8, 2021)